Are you a step-parent?

 - treat the child as a member of the family you formed with the biological parent, or did so while you were together.

 As a step-parent you don’t automatically have legal parental responsibility for your stepchild.
-This means you can’t legally authorise medical care, sign school forms, apply for passports and so on.
+This means you can’t legally authorise medical care, apply for passports, sign school forms and so on.

-There’s an exception for emergency medical situations when you might have to give consent for a procedure if neither of your stepchild’s biological parents is available.
+There’s an exception for emergency medical situations when you might be asked to give consent for a procedure if neither of your stepchild’s biological parents is available.

 If your partner dies, you don’t automatically get parental responsibility for your stepchild.
 Parental responsibility passes to your stepchild’s surviving biological parent.

-How can I get parental responsibility as a step-parent?
+How can you get parental responsibility as a step-parent?

-As a step-parent, you can get parental responsibility for your stepchild through:
+As a step-parent, you can get parental responsibility for your stepchild through a parenting order or adoption.

-It’s a good idea to get independent legal advice about the best choice for your blended family and the legislation in your state or territory.
+It’s a good idea to get independent legal advice about the best choice for your blended family or stepfamily and the law in your state or territory.

 You can also get parenting orders for specific arrangements.
 For example, you can get parenting orders that allow you to: